arifayanidowu/sportex/README.md

 To use `Redis`, it's preferred you have `redis-cli` installed on your local machine and `redis-server`,

-Run the below command to start your redis server, after successfully installing redis and redis-server on your machine.
+Run the below command to start your redis server, if you have redis and redis-server on your machine.

 ```bash
   redis-server